TeraBundle/oScience-Coalescent/README.md

 # oScience-Coalescent
-AN opne-science framework for Coalescent Theory in Population Genetics.
+An open-science framework for Coalescent Theory in Population Genetics.